University of Cincinnati - Main Campus Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Cincinnati, approximately 52% of students took out student loans averaging $7,436 a year.
-That adds up to $29,744 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At UC, approximately 52% of students took out student loans averaging $7,293 a year.
+That adds up to $29,172 over four years for those students.

-The student loan default rate at Cincinnati is 6.9%.
+The student loan default rate at UC is 7.2%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do Cincinnati Graduates Make?bachelor's degree recipients from Cincinnati make around $42,300 per year during the early years of their employment.
-This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
-However, certain majors may produce higher-paying graduates.
+How Much Money Do UC Graduates Make?students who graduate with a bachelor's degree from UC make about $42,300 a year during their first few years of employment after graduation.
+This is right on par with the average college graduate's salary of $39,802 per year.
+Also, graduates in your major field may make more.

 Location of University of Cincinnati - Main Campus